Hacked? Part 2 - Hacking Prevention and Cleaning

 Execute: We have assessed the situation, planned our reaction, now we execute.

 Move swiftly and effectively, try and keep everything intact and tamper-free.

 Copy the whole site into a ZIP file and store it locally and remotely in another location.
-This is important if we want to work out later the ‘how’ and the ‘who’ of the attack.
+This is important if we want to work out the ‘how’ and the ‘who’ of the attack later.

 Investigate: Now that the time-critical things are completed, it is time to work out what happened and how it happened.

-Look at files, their modify times and see if you can narrow down a plugin that was compromised.
-Look in the database, are there users that were added recently?
+Look at files and their modified times and see if you can narrow down a compromised plugin.
+Look in the database, are there users that you added recently?
 Or users you don’t recognise.

 Cleanup: This depends on your own skill level and how familiar you are with the code and systems of your installation.

 If you can determine the source of the breach, you can work to clean up after it.
-Remove a vulnerable plugin or code and patch the whole.
-Remove any backdoors that were placed to prevent re-intrusion.
+Remove a vulnerable plugin or code and patch the hole.
+Remove any backdoors that you placed to prevent re-intrusion.

 If you aren’t sure, you will want to seek out some professional help.